 Five Things Propane Users Need to Do to Prepare for Winter

-Although it's felt like winter for a few weeks, the season didn't actually arrive until a week ago and from what we can tell, cold temperatures and snowy conditions are pretty much here to stay for the next few months.
+Although it's felt like winter for a few weeks, the season didn't officially arrive until December 21st and from what we can tell, cold temperatures are pretty much here to stay for the next few months.
 If propane is what you use as your heat source at your home or office, there are a few steps that the New York Propane Gas Association suggests you take in order to keep everyone safe this winter.

-A snow or ice covered propane tank is bad news, so you want to use something like a pole, stake, or flag to mark where you tank is.
-The marker needs to be higher than the tank.
+A snow or ice covered propane tank can be really bad news, so you want to use something like a pole, a stake, or a flag to mark where your tank is.
+Keep in mind that the marker needs to be higher than the tank.
 This will help keep you from accidentally shoveling or snow-blowing onto your tank.
-Keep in mind if your tank gets covered with snow, you should use a broom to clean it off.
+Remember that if your tank gets covered with snow, you should use a broom to clean it off.

-Each year, make sure to have a qualified service technician inspect and service your propane system.
+You'll definitely want to have a qualified service technician inspect and service your propane system each year.
 By doing this, you can rest assured that your system is running efficiently and that you're not wasting money.

-never use an outside tank inside.
-These tanks require special ventilation and could emit carbon monoxide fumes that could kill you and your family.
+Whatever you do, never use an outside tank inside your house.
+These outdoor tanks require special ventilation and could emit carbon monoxide fumes that could kill you and your family.
 Only use propane appliances inside if they're approved for indoor use.